 Help restore Gough

-The Gough Island Restoration is a globally important partnership programme – partner and funder support is vital!
-Thanks to generous donations from individuals and funders helped us to raise the money we needed to embark on the mouse eradication attempt in 2021.
+The Gough Island Restoration is a globally important partnership programme – partner and funder support has been vital!
+Many generous donations from individuals and funders helped us to raise the money we needed to embark on the mouse eradication attempt in 2021.

 Species under threat

 Gough Island is home to four seabird species found only within the Tristan da Cunha island group, and two endemic land birds.
-Gough has been described as the greatest seabird island in the South Atlantic, and as the most important seabird breeding ground in the world.
-But many birds which nest here are now under threat, including the two remaining Critically Endangered British birds: the Tristan albatross and Gough bunting.
-With your support we can secure the future of these unique species.
+Gough has been described as the greatest seabird island in the South Atlantic, and as one of the most important seabird breeding grounds in the world.
+But many birds which nest here have been under threat, including two Critically Endangered British birds: the Tristan albatross and Gough bunting.

 Tristan albatross – Critically Endangered